Q. What is the Centre for the Moving Image?

 For latest Press Release on the project click here.

 You can send us your feedback in the following ways:

 A. Our public fundraising campaign will be launched once Planning Permission is secured and we will be asking for your support then through a special capital appeal.

-In the meantime, please consider supporting Filmhouse’s ongoing charitable work.
-Donations are vital to enable us to show great films, and run our educational, outreach and industry activity.
+In the meantime, please consider supporting Filmhouse.
+Your donation will help secure Filmhouse's future and help us re-open when we can.
 You can support Filmhouse by making a donation, becoming a member, becoming a Friend of EIFF, or leaving a gift in your will.